Tomas2h/livepreview_test/details.md

 Remove line numbers from travis using `$x("//*/div/pre/p/a").forEach(function(e){ e.parentNode.removeChild(e) });` in Chrome.

-Full log of failing test (without quiet, test does execute properly even if it fails due to page title):
+Full log of failing test.
+Most errors in this log are safe to ignore and do not prevent tests from passing.

 ```bash
 Using worker: jvm-otp1.worker.travis-ci.org:travis-jvm-5